-You have a couple things to consider when choosing a sharpener…
+You have a couple of things to consider when choosing a sharpener…

 - Ways to sharpen out in the field

 - Ways to sharpen when you are back home and your blade needs to have a thorough overhaul

 Here is a typical hunting knife – Fixed Blade.
 This is a Buck brand, and is made from 420HC steel.
-Click here to see this knife at Amazon…
+See this knife at Amazon.

-Before we get into the details, I want to give you a couple quick choices if you are in a hurry…
+Before we get into the details, I want to give you a couple of quick choices if you are in a hurry…

 The Basics to think about…